Forestry investments

 Sustainable Forestry Initative (SFI)

 The Sustainable Forestry Initiative certifies the sustainable management of forests in North America.
-SFI is a solution-oriented sustainability organization that aims to protect forests as habitat while safeguarding forestry and its supply chains.
-This is achieved over the long term through standards, data, and outreach.
+SFI is a solution-oriented sustainability organization that pursues the goal of protecting forests as habitats and at the same time safeguarding forestry and its supply chains in the long term through standards, data and public relations work.

 Forest Stewardship Council (FSC)